utelle/apsw-sqlite3mc/README.rst

         db.pragma("key", key)

+        while True:
             try:
                 # try to set the user_version to the value it already has
                 # which has a side effect of populating an empty file,
                 # and checking the key provided above otherwise
+                with db:
-            db.pragma("user_version", con.pragma("user_version"))
+                  db.pragma("user_version", db.pragma("user_version"))

             except apsw.BusyError:
                 # database already in transaction from a different connection
-            # or process, so assume all is ok
+                # or process, so sleep a little and try again
-            return True
+                time.sleep(0.1)
+                continue

             except apsw.NotADBError:
                 # The encryption key was wrong
                 return False

+            # all is good
             return True

     con = apsw.Connection("database.sqlite3")

-    check_key(con, "my secret key")
+    ok = check_key(con, "my secret key")

 Verification